elschopi/Android_WhatsApp_VoiceTranscription/README.md

 3. **Transcription providers:**
    - **Groq Whisper**: remote API (`whisper-large-v3`) with good speed and accuracy.
    - **Local whisper.cpp**: uses `whisper-cli` binary and a local `ggml-large-v3.bin` model.
-     - Optimized in this project for **German** voice notes; language is forced to `de`.
+     - Optimized in this project for **German** voice notes; language is forced to `de` by default.
    - **Gemini**: Google Generative Language API, used with a prompt to get pure text transcriptions.

 4. **Database caching:**
    - A small SQLite database (`transcripts.db`) stores transcriptions keyed by file path.
-   - Already transcribed messages are displayed as "transcribed" cards with cached text and no re‑API calls.
+   - Already transcribed messages are displayed as "transcribed" cards with cached text and no re-API calls.

 ---

 ## Requirements

 - **Android phone** with WhatsApp installed
-- **Termux** app (from F‑Droid or the official source)
+- **Termux** app (from F-Droid or the official source)
 - Termux storage permission (`termux-setup-storage`)
 - **Python 3** in Termux
 - **ffmpeg** (for audio conversion when using `whisper.cpp`)